 Being Active: A Little Goes a Long Way

 Want to reduce your risk of breast cancer, heart disease and diabetes?
 Want to look good and feel better?
 Well, don’t just sit there—grab your tennis shoes and get moving!
-Starting an exercise routine doesn’t have to be hard, and the best news of all?
+Starting an exercise routine doesn’t have to be hard.
 Even small amounts of activity throughout the day can add up to real health benefits!

 It’s recommended that everyone be active for at least 30 minutes a day on five or more days of the week.
 This is over and above the usual things you do each day, like walking to and from your car.